bdiegel/DiceCast-android/README.md

 application that communicates with the receiver application using a custom channel.
 It was developed before the ability to cast your Android screen was available.

+### Cast Application Framework
+The current version of this project uses the [Cast Application Framework](https://developers.google.com/cast/docs/android_sender_setup).

 ### CastCompanionLibrary
-This project uses the [CastCompanionLibrary](https://github.com/googlecast/CastCompanionLibrary-android), a wrapper around the Cast SDK that reduces the amount of boilerplate code needed by an application to provide basic casting.
+An older version of this project used the [CastCompanionLibrary](https://github.com/googlecast/CastCompanionLibrary-android), a wrapper around the Cast SDK that reduces the amount of boilerplate code needed by an application to provide basic casting.

 Have a look at some basic cast examples that do not use CCL:

 * The sample application [CastHelloText-android](https://github.com/googlecast/CastHelloText-android.git)
 * The DiceCast MainActivity prior to integrating CCL [v1.0.0](https://github.com/bdiegel/DiceCast-android/blob/v1.0.0/app/src/main/java/com/honu/dicecast/MainActivity.java)

-### Project Setup
+### Project Setup v1.1.0 - using CCL
 This is an Android Studio project.
 The default build setup has no external dependencies.

 You can also build the CCL library yourself from the project [CastCompanionLibrary](https://github.com/googlecast/CastCompanionLibrary-android).